-- A. Technical status: The awardee shall summarize accomplishments for the preceding three months, including technical accomplishments (trade study results, requirements analysis, design, etc.), technology development results, and results of tests and/or demonstrations. - B. Schedule status: The awardee shall address the status of major tasks and the variance from planned versus actual schedule, including tasks completed, tasks in process and expected to complete later than planned, tasks that are delayed starting with rationale for each, and recovery plans as appropriate.
+- A. Technical status: The awardee shall summarize accomplishments for the preceding three months, including technical accomplishments (trade study results, requirements analysis, design, etc.), technology development results, and results of tests and/or demonstrations. - B. Schedule status: The awardee shall address the status of major tasks and the variance from planned versus actual schedule, including tasks completed, tasks in process, tasks expected to complete later than planned, and tasks that are delayed in starting, with rationale for each, and recovery plans as appropriate.

-Technical Reports shall be uploaded quarterly to the appropriate location in the ESTO e-Book.
-Reports shall be submitted in Microsoft Word or PowerPoint compatible formats by the 10th of the required month, or the close of business of the first workday following the 10th if the 10th is on a weekend or a holiday.
+Technical Reports shall be uploaded quarterly to the appropriate location in the ESTO e-Book for the subject mini-solicitation.
+Reports shall be submitted in PDF, Microsoft Word or PowerPoint compatible formats by the 10th of the required month, or the close of business of the first workday following the 10th if the 10th is on a weekend or a holiday.
 A teleconference or brief meeting may be conducted between the ESTO and the awardee to review and discuss each report.

-IV.
+III.
 Interim Review

-The awardee shall provide an Interim Review at the end of the first 6-month calendar period, commencing from the date of award.
-Interim Reviews are required each year.
+For activities equal to or greater than 12 months in duration, the awardee shall provide an Interim Review at the end of the first 6-month calendar period, commencing from the date of award.
 The awardee must provide a presentation summarizing the work accomplished and results leading up to this Interim Review and must:

-- A. Describe the primary findings, technology development results, and technical status, e.g., status of elements, construction of breadboards or prototype implementations, results of tests and/or proof-of-concept demonstrations, etc. - B. Describe the work planned for the remainder of the project and critical issues that need to be resolved to successfully complete the remaining planned work.

-C. Summarize the cost and schedule status of the project, including any schedule slippage/acceleration.
+- A. Describe the primary findings, technology development results, and technical status, e.g., status of elements, construction of breadboards or prototype implementations, results of tests and/or proof-of-concept demonstrations, etc. - B. Describe the work planned for the remainder of the project and critical issues that need to be resolved to successfully complete the remaining planned work. - C. Summarize the cost and schedule status of the project, including any schedule slippage/acceleration.
 A schedule milestone chart of all major task activities shall be created and maintained and shown at all reviews.
 A cost data sheet shall be created and maintained, showing total project costs committed, obligated, and costed, along with a graphical representation of the project cost run outs.

 The ESTO will conduct the Interim Review via teleconference.
 The presentation provided at the review will constitute the Interim Report.
-The presentation shall be uploaded to the appropriate location in the ESTO e-Book.
+The presentation shall be uploaded to the appropriate location in the ESTO e-Book at least two (2) working days prior to the review.

-V. Annual or Final Review
+IV.
+Annual or Final Review

-The awardee shall provide an Annual Review at the end of the first 12-month calendar period, commencing from the date of award, and a Final Review at the completion of the activity.
+For activities equal to or greater than 18 months, the awardee shall provide an Annual Review at the end of the first 12-month calendar period, commencing from the date of award, and a Final Review at the completion of the activity.
+For activities shorter than 18 months, the awardee shall provide a single Final Review.
 The awardee shall provide a review summarizing the work accomplished and anticipated results at the end of the task.
 Each review must include:

-- A. A description of the work accomplished and the results leading up to this review. - B. A summary of the primary findings, technology development results, and technical status, e.g., status of elements, construction of breadboards or prototyping implementations, results of tests and/or demonstrations, etc. The PI may provide a laboratory demonstration, if appropriate, to show technical results and status. - C. A summary of the cost and schedule status of the project since inception. - D. The Final Review must provide conclusions of the work performed and make recommendations for follow-on activities that should be pursued, with estimates of the cost and schedule to achieve the desired end state.
+- A. A description of the work accomplished and the results leading up to this review. - B. A summary of the primary findings, technology development results, and technical status, e.g., status of elements, construction of breadboards or prototyping implementations, results of tests and/or demonstrations, etc. The PI may provide a laboratory demonstration, if appropriate, to show technical results and status. - C. A summary of the cost and schedule status of the project since inception. - D. The Final Review must provide conclusions of the work performed and make recommendations for follow-on activities that should be pursued, with estimates of the cost and schedule to achieve TRL 7 (see Appendix F for TRL definitions).